Love's Comin' at Ya

-"Love's Comin' at Ya" is a song recorded and released by singer Melba Moore in 1982.
+"Love's Comin' at Ya" is a song recorded and released by American singer Melba Moore in 1982.
 Originally released on EMI America, it was also the first single released off her Capitol Records debut album, The Other Side of the Rainbow.

+Chart performance

 Served as a follow-up to her Kashif-produced hit, "Take My Love", "Love's Comin' At Ya" became an even bigger hit, produced by Kashif and Paul Lawrence Jones III, who also wrote the song, reaching No. 5 on the R&B chart, also reaching No. 2 on the Hot Dance Singles chart, and also became a hit overseas reaching number-fifteen in the United Kingdom, bringing the singer her best charted single in the country since "This Is It" seven years earlier.
 The song didn't chart on the Billboard Hot 100.

+Samples

+The song has been sampled in several recordings over the years, most notably by Bok Bok and singer Kelela on the song "Melba's Call", in which the song was heavily sped up and pitched.
+Other acts that have sampled the song include Tiger & Woods ("Love in Cambodgia"), Soul Avengerz ("Comin' at Ya"), Demarkus Lewis ("In Comes Love") and Hustlers Convention ("Clue You In").